 We want our uplands:

 to be places where wildlife thrives.
-Mismanagement over the centuries has too often made them barren deserts, whether from industrial pollution, misconceived agricultural ‘improvements’, excessive stocking or abuse for ‘sport’.
-This must change, and our vision requires action by many agents to help get our wildlife back.
+Unsustainable management over the centuries has too often made them ecological deserts, whether from industrial pollution, agricultural intensification , overstocking for sport.
+This must change, and our vision requires action by many people to bring wildlife back to the uplands.

 to be free from persecution.
 We want to see people and wildlife living in harmony.
-That means an end to illegal persecution, especially of birds of prey, pointless culls and brutal ‘vermin control’.
+That means an end to illegal persecution, especially of birds of prey, and culls and control of native wildlife.

 to be better places for public enjoyment.
 Many millions of people visit the countryside every year but are not always aware of what is missing, or of how much greater a part nature could play in their experience of the uplands.
 We want to show how it could be different and win hearts and minds for change.